-ANA-Anti Nuclear Antibody
+ANA-Anti Nuclear Antibody test

 Often, the first symptoms are fatigue, muscle aches and a low fever.
 The classic sign of an autoimmune disease is inflammation, which can cause redness, heat, pain and swelling.
 The diseases may also have flare-ups, when they get worse, and remissions, when symptoms get better or disappear